homeport/dyff/README.md

 snap install dyff
 ```

-_Please note:_ Since `dyff` needs use `strict` confinement to manual clearance, there are some limits to its usage.
-Most notably, users reported that in strict confinement reading file from the temporary directory does not work.
+_Please note:_ Since `dyff` needs to use `strict` confinement due to otherwise manual clearance requirements, there are some limits to its usage.
+Most notably, users reported that in `strict` confinement reading files from the temporary directory does not work.
 This makes it impossible to use it in the `kubectl diff` use case.
 Consider using `brew`, or pre-built binaries instead.

 ### Pre-built binaries in GitHub